clij/clij-docs/reference.md

 ## CLIJ_mean2DBox

-Computes the local mean average of a pixels rectangular neighborhood.
+Computes the local meanSphere average of a pixels rectangular neighborhood.
 The rectangles size is specified by its half-width and half-height (radius).

 **Parameters**: Image source, Image destination, Number radiusX, Number radiusY